Types of Obsessions

 Cleaning Compulsions

 People with contamination OCD may spend a lot of time cleaning of household items or other inanimate objects.
-For example, someone with this type of OCD may wash their shoes, credit cards, cell phone, or other things that may have come into contact with something that may be considered dirty or contaminated.
+For example, someone with this type of OCD may wash their shoes, credit cards, cell phone, or other things that may have come into contact with as these items may be considered dirty or contaminated.

 People with contamination concerns will often go to great lengths to avoid getting dirty.
 They may avoid touching their shoes by pushing the heel of one shoe down with the other.
-They may use a sleeve or tissue to open a door knob.
+They may avoid going certain places due to concerns about possible contaminants.